-Depreciation method, estimated useful lives and residual value Depreciation is provided for property, plant and equipment on a straight-line basis so as to expense the cost less residual value over their estimated useful lives as prescribed in Schedule II of the Companies Act, 2013.
-The estimated useful lives and residual values are reviewed at the end of each reporting period, with the effect of any change in estimate accounted for on a prospective basis.
+Depreciation is provided for property, plant and equipment on a straight-line basis so as to expense the cost less residual value over their estimated useful lives as prescribed in Schedule II of the Companies Act, 2013.
+The estimated useful lives and residual values are reviewed at the end of each reporting period, with the

+Presented in Schedule 1 of the Companies Act, 2013.
+The exhibition defect of any change in estimate accounted for on a prospective basis.

 Depreciation on sale/disposal of property plant and equipment is provided up to the date preceding the date of sale/disposal as the case may be.
 Gains and losses on disposals are determined by comparing the sale proceeds with carrying amount and accordingly recorded in the Statement of Profit and Loss during the reporting year in which they are sold/disposed.